I adore my dog and the cat is okay, too. Their safety is vital to me, so I’m careful about which essential oils I use for cleaning.

-If you have a dog or cat in your home, it’s vital that you know which essential oils are safe to use around pets and which could pose a great risk.
+If you have pets in your life, it’s important to know which are safe to use around them.
 Some essential oils are highly toxic to animals, even in low concentrations like those used in homemade cleaners.

 How Pets Come in Contact with Essential Oils

-- Adding essential oils to cleaning products means they may come in contact with your pet’s paws or fur.
-Since pets groom themselves with their tongues, it’s important to only use pet-safe essential oils when cleaning.
+- Homemade cleaning products: Adding essential oils to cleaning products means they may come in contact with your pet’s paws or fur.
+Since pets lick their fur and paws, it’s vital you only use pet-safe essential oils when cleaning.

 Safe Plants Don’t Mean Safe Oils